ParametricPress/01-the-myth-of-the-impartial-machine/README.md

-# 01-housing-equity
+# 01-bias in ML

-Data science for housing equity in atlanta
+Bias in ML

 ## Installing dependencies